Short description

 For Type, enter NT5DS.

-For SpecialPoolInterval enter 900.
+For SpecialPoolInterval, enter 900.

 12. Choose OK.

-Complete the following steps to confirm that the domain controller is synchronizing time through the AWS Managed Microsoft AD domain hierarchy.
-For more information, see Group Policy: basic troubleshooting steps for beginners on the Microsoft website.
+Complete these steps to confirm that the domain controller is synchronizing time through the AWS Managed Microsoft AD domain hierarchy.

 PS C:\> gpupdate /force